 I guess we non-aboriginal people tend to see things with a scientific bias.
 That means, we can calculate the erosion rate of the sandstone in the area and calculate how long it would take to erode the rocks into the shapes we see today.
 We can also see evidence of fossilised sea shells and other creatures from time to time and can work out roughly how long its been since a sea covered this area.
 But the truth is none of us know.
-None of us were there 400 million years ago.
+None of us were there 400 million years ago or 40000 or 6000 years ago.
 None of us experienced the rise of Uluru from the desert sands.
 And not too many of us can calculate erosion rates, deposit rates and tectonic forces.
 We are all relying on what we have been told.
 Someone, somewhere said this is what happened, and we choose to believe it because it fits our world view.

 But that means, dreamtime stories are just as reasonable as the ideas of erosion, tectonic forces and a sea that disappeared.
 They seem, after all, to have originated a very long time ago by people who were closer to the events than we are.

 Of course there may be another explanation as well.
 In a discussion I had with a man from Northern Queensland, he suggested, with absolutely no evidence, all these explanations are all wrong and Uluru is actually a UFO that crashed a few years ago.

 There is a branch of philosophy that tries to answer the question “How do we know?”
 It’s called epistemology.
 My understanding is a bit limited, but here is a quote from the Stanford Encyclopaedia of Philosophy…